 Overall Leadership Guidelines

-These are the same guidelines as for the A/R Game Leader Format.
-Note that in a circle (as opposed to an A/R game), you can be less inhibited in giving feedback on communications which you judge to be “not connecting” (i.e. you circle people who make communications that are not real impact statements, such as coaching or advice-giving).
+These are the same guidelines as for the A/R Game Leader Format above.
+When leading a circle (versus an A/R Game), you can be less inhibited in giving feedback on communications which you judge to be “not connecting” (i.e. you might circle people who make communications that are not real impact statements, such as coaching or advice-giving).

 Then I do a brief context-setting, saying something along the lines of:

 - To talk about Circling is not actually doing Circling, so need to keep it brief

 - Nonetheless, a little bit of context may be helpful

 - The are many contexts that you can set for a Circle.
 If you are leading to mixed beginners and more experienced people (who might have heard your context before), you can vary or rotate among some of the following (or include several of them):